temujin9/mezovy/pcs/tabletop/ludwig floptr.md

 - 2x Oil of Purify Food and Drink
 - Potion of Acute Senses
 - Potion of Blur
-- Potion of Cure Moderate Wounds - heal 2d8+3 (19hp)
+- 3x Potion of Cure Moderate Wounds - heal 2d8+3 (19hp)
+- 3x Potion of Cure Serious Wounds - heal 3d8+5 (29hp)
 - Potion of Enlarge Person
 - 2x Potions of Expeditious Retreat
 - Potion of Hide from Animals